{{ summaryHeading }}

 How to Use This Tool:

 1. Choose a Starting profile if one is close to the baby's age and feeding rhythm.
-The profile fills values, but every field remains editable.
+The profile fills common values, but every field remains editable.

 Interpreting Results: